absalem42/tool/README.md

 ## ⚠️ Disclaimer

 This tool is intended for legal security testing and educational purposes only.
 Users are responsible for complying with applicable laws and regulations.
-The authors are not responsible for any misuse or damage caused by this tool.
+The authors are not responsible for any misuse.

 ## 🌟 Support